 The duties of board members for nonprofit organizations incorporated in Ohio is defined in law, which is enforced by the Ohio Attorney General.
 They run monthly webinars on the subject of Board Governance, as well as publish a Guide for Charity Board Members.
 We recommend making this available to new board members during orientation.

 NonprofitWorks has a good sample of a Board Member Position Description.
-For an excellent example of a tool for an individual board member to use to self-assess their own performance, click here to see the one Julia Classen of Aurora Consulting developed.
 Another good resource from Iantha Gantt-Wright of the Institute for Conservation Leadership is this Board Diversity Assessment or How Organizations Engage with Different Constituents.

 The importance of D&O Insurance cannot be understated.
-The Nonprofit Quarterly shares data regarding legal action taken against board members and how insurance can keep your nonprofit from bankruptcy.
 Read Directors and Officers Liability Insurance: Why It’s Worth the Cost.
+And Nick Price at the Independent Sector Blog addresses The Importance of D&O Insurance for Nonprofit Boards

 Board and Committee Structure

-For good information on sample board and committee structures, check out Nonprofit Works‘ website.
-A good example of board member position description and committee descriptions has been provided to us by a California nonprofit called MEND.
-We have also provided a sample Board Committee Report Form, which can be used quarterly or annually for Board Committees to report out their accomplishments to the Board and Executive Director.
+For good information on sample board and committee structures, check out this page at Board Source.
+Here you can access Joan Garry’s blog which includes a very robust toolkit of resources.
+With a free sign up using your email you can access Joan’s sample Board Committee Report Form, which can be used quarterly or annually for Board Committees to report out their accomplishments to the Board and Executive Director.

 Board Culture and Group Dynamics